Language

 What units does this calculator support?

-How does the sink/float indicator work?
+How does the sink or float indicator work?

 Why does my result show as empty?